Join the community

 Discover all the materials covered by the ALLFORPACK EMBALLAGE PARIS show.

-The plastic: versatile and affordable
+Plastic: versatile and affordable

 Plastic continues to play a central role in the world of packaging, thanks to its advantages in terms of safety, hygiene, robustness and modularity.
 It makes it possible to design a wide variety of packaging (flexible or rigid, primary, secondary, tertiary), while remaining competitive in cost.